kamermanpr/SPARS/outputs/suppl_09_4A-stimulus-response-5.md

                        breaks = seq(from = -60, to = 60, by = 20),
                                     expand = c(0,0)) +
-    labs(title = 'Group-level plot: Change in SPARS rating vs Change in stimulus intensity \nbetween two successive stimuli', subtitle = 'Coloured points: Individual responses for all trials | Coloured line: Linear trend for context\nBlue points/line: When a stimulus was of less intensity than the preceding stimulus | \nOrange points/line: When a stimulus was of greater intensity than the preceding stimulus.\nData have been omitted when successive stimuli were of the same intensity (zero change).', x = expression(Delta~stimulus~intensity~(J)),
+    labs(title = 'Group-level plot: Change in SPARS rating vs Change in stimulus intensity \nbetween two successive stimuli', subtitle = 'Grey points: Individual responses for all trials | Coloured line: Linear trend for context\nDark grey points/line: When a stimulus was of less intensity than the preceding stimulus | \nLight grey points/line: When a stimulus was of greater intensity than the preceding stimulus.\nData have been omitted when successive stimuli were of the same intensity (zero change).', x = expression(Delta~stimulus~intensity~(J)),
-         y = expression(Delta~SPARS~rating)) +
+         y = expression(Delta~SPARS~rating~(predicted))) +
     theme(legend.position = 'top')
 ```